Savepoint Management in Confluent Manager for Apache Flink

 Note

-You cannot create a CANONICAL savepoint for a job with an operator that has enableAsyncState() set.
+You cannot create a CANONICAL savepoint for a job that uses asynchronous state (operators that call enableAsyncState()).

 For more information on formats, see the Apache Flink documentation on savepoint formats.

-When you create a Savepoint resource, some fields in the spec have default values if not explicitly provided:
+The following spec fields have default values if not explicitly provided:

 • spec.formatType: Defaults to CANONICAL if not specified.